 Please note: because of publisher restrictions, immediate access to e-books is not guaranteed.

-The premier database for locating religious and theological journal article content is Atla Religion Atla Serials Plus.
 This database has a unique Scripture index that allows you to quickly locate relevant articles on a biblical text down to the verse.
-It is found in the dark blue ribbon across the top of the database, as indicated by the arrow below.
+It is found on the far-left side of the screen, at the very bottom of the Research tools.

 Always cite your sources, whether you summarize, paraphrase or directly quote from them.
 Plagiarism is a serious academic offense with serious consequences.
 Use the links below for help in creating correct citations in Turabian format.